-I recently serviced a lovely Denon DP-30L direct-drive turntable and decided to spread the word a little about this great deck.
+I recently serviced a lovely Denon DP-30L direct-drive turntable and want to spread the word about this great deck.

 Denon’s DP-30L is an excellent turntable with great features like a quality motor, solid chassis and excellent speed-control circuitry.
 The DP-30L weighs in at just under 10kg, much more than today’s lightweight decks.
 This deck also has commendably low wow and flutter.… Read more

-The Kenwood KD-650 is an amazing turntable.
-It really is one of the very best decks to come out of the 1970’s and 80’s and if you ever get a chance to purchase either the KD-650, with Kenwood tonearm, or the KD-600, usually with an SME series 3, you should go for it.
+The Kenwood KD-650 is an amazing turntable, one of the very best to come out of the 1970’s and 80’s.
+If you ever get a chance to purchase either the KD-650, with Kenwood tonearm, or the KD-600, go for it.

-One of the decks I worked on recently is a very cool old JVC QL-F4 direct-drive, fully automatic turntable.
+I recently worked on a very cool and lovely old JVC QL-F4 direct-drive, fully automatic turntable.

 The JVC QL-F4 is a mid-range deck from the once great JVC.
-Even in the late 70’s and early 80’s, JVC were not really known for their hifi separates.
+Even in the late ’70s and early ’80s, JVC was not really known for their hi-fi separates.
 This is a shame because this series of JVC turntables had great specs.… Read more

-This is a short clip I made, using my USB microscope to obtain high magnification images of my Ortofon MC Jubilee moving coil cartridge.
+This is a short article and video about my Ortofon MC Jubilee moving coil cartridge.

 I have just completed the set-up and service of a gorgeous Luxman PD-555 belt-drive turntable, one of the best high-end turntables money can buy – a true statement piece.

 The Luxman PD-555 was at the top of the Luxman range of belt drive decks in the late 70’s and early 80’s.
 This turntable was a statement product in the true sense in that it had a massive platter, huge main bearing, proper heavy-duty drive motor, phase-locked loop speed stability and massive drive torque, even though the motor does not control the platter directly.… Read more